Skip to main content

 Inventory number 220029.

-Daniel Balch Sr. was born in Bradford, Massachusetts, on March 1, 1734.
-He was the son of Reverend William Balch of the East Parish in Bradford and Rebecca (Stone) Blach.
-It is thought that Daniel had apprenticed and learned clockmaking skills under Samuel Mulliken's guidance.
-In Bradford, he made clocks until he moved to Newbury in 1756.
-He was also married this same year to Hannah Clements (1735-1783).
-His first shop was located on Fish Street, now State Street.
-In 1765, Newburyport became its own entity, and the two villages were divided.
-It is recorded that he kept the town clock of Newburyport from 1781 - 1783.
-Daniel married a second time in 1784 to Judith Thurston (1739-1825) of Newbury.
-Daniel had two sons from his first marriage whom he trained as clockmakers.
-They are Daniel Jr. (1761-1835) and Thomas Hutchinson Balch (1771-1817).
-Together, they continued the business after Daniel Sr. died on November 30, 1790.
-He is interned at the Old Hill Burying Ground in Newburyport.
-An interesting note.
-Jonathan Kettell, a cabinetmaker originally from Charlestown, Massachusetts, who moved to Newburyport after the British burned the town in 1775, recorded in his account books that Daniel Balch purchased as many as twenty-two tall and shelf clock cases in the years that included 1781-1792.
+Daniel Balch Sr. was born in Bradford, Massachusetts, on March 1, 1734, the son of Reverend William Balch of the East Parish in Bradford and Rebecca (Stone) Balch.
+It is believed that Daniel apprenticed under Samuel Mulliken (1720-1756), where he acquired clockmaking skills.
+He produced clocks in Bradford until relocating to Newbury in 1756, the same year he married Hannah Clements (1735-1783).
+His first shop was situated on Fish Street, now known as State Street.
+In 1765, Newburyport became a separate entity, dividing the two villages.
+Records indicate that he maintained the town clock of Newburyport from 1781 to 1783.
+In 1784, Daniel married Judith Thurston (1739-1825) of Newbury.
+He had two sons from his first marriage, Daniel Jr. (1761-1835) and Thomas Hutchinson Balch (1771-1817), both of whom he trained as clockmakers.
+After Daniel Sr.'s death on November 30, 1790, his sons continued the business.
+He is buried at the Old Hill Burying Ground in Newburyport.
+Notably, Jonathan Kettell, a cabinetmaker originally from Charlestown, Massachusetts, who moved to Newburyport after the British burned the town in 1775, recorded in his account books that Daniel Balch purchased as many as twenty-two tall and shelf clock cases between 1781 and 1792.
 Daniel may have also trained David Wood as a clockmaker.

-Examples of tall clocks, some musical and shelf clocks have been found.
-A very nice example of a brass dial shelf clock is currently in the collection of the Historical Society of Old Newbury.
-Another example is on display in the Cushing Housemuseum and Garden in Newburyport.
+Several examples of tall clocks, including some musical and shelf clocks, have been identified.
+A notable brass dial shelf clock is held in the collection of the Historical Society of Old Newbury.
+Another example is exhibited at the Cushing House Museum and Garden in Newburyport.

 • Daniel Balch of Newbury, Massachusetts.
 A pre-revolutionary American tall case clock, diminutive in stature.
 220029